tosifAN/Vehicle_Counting_And_Speed_estimation/README.md

 - **Speed Estimation:**
   - Utilized frame timestamps and vehicle tracking information to estimate vehicle speeds based on distance covered and time elapsed.

-## Project Structure

-- `yolov8_detection/`: Contains code for vehicle detection using YOLOv8.
-- `vehicle_counting/`: Includes code for vehicle counting algorithms.
-- `speed_estimation/`: Holds code for vehicle speed estimation based on tracking information.
-- `videos/`: Source videos used for vehicle detection and speed estimation.

-## Usage

-1. **YOLOv8 Detection:**
-   - Access the `yolov8_detection/` directory for YOLOv8 detection code and instructions.
-   - Execute the code to detect vehicles in the provided videos or video streams.

-2. **Vehicle Counting:**
-   - Navigate to the `vehicle_counting/` directory to access vehicle counting algorithms.
-   - Run the code to count vehicles based on detected bounding boxes.

-3. **Speed Estimation:**
-   - Visit the `speed_estimation/` directory for code related to vehicle speed estimation.
-   - Execute the code to estimate vehicle speeds using tracking information.

 ## Requirements

 - Python 3.x